alexander-l-stone/FF14JobRandomizer/README.md

+## What is this

+Is your static bored?
+Have you cleared the tier and have months of wait time?
+Do you want to see your friends in pain as they play an unfamiliar job?
+Look no further then this, the FF14JobRandomizer.

+This small Python application will let you generate random roles for every player, constrained by whatever composition you need to actually run the content you want.

 ## Installation and Set Up

 First install Python version 3.10 or greater.
 You can find Pyton at their website here(https://www.python.org/).